-9.2 Occupational and personal pension rules were overhauled in 2006, with pension funding being controlled by two primary restrictions; how much can be contributed or accrued annually (Annual Allowance) and how much can be accumulated over a lifetime (Lifetime Allowance).
+9.2 Occupational and personal pension rules were overhauled in 2006, with pension funding being controlled by two primary restrictions: how much can be contributed or accrued annually (Annual Allowance) and how much can be accumulated over a lifetime (Lifetime Allowance).

-Annual Allowance and the Money Purchase Annual Allowance (MPAA)
+Annual Allowance (AA) and the Money Purchase Annual Allowance (MPAA)

-- 9.3 The Annual Allowance controls the annual amount of pension input into a pension scheme and so is not really impacted by pensions on divorce, except in one situation.
-When somebody starts to take their pension benefits, if they take any income from a money purchase or Defined Contribution scheme over and above the tax-free cash, or they take an Uncrystallised Fund Pension Lump Sum (UFPLS) (see Part 8), they trigger what is known as the Money Purchase Annual Allowance (MPAA). - 9.4 The purpose of the MPAA is to prevent individuals abusing generous pension funding tax reliefs, but the MPAA could pose problems for anyone who has divorced and has been forced to take income over and above their tax free cash allowance, unless they have purchased a guaranteed annuity.
-Triggering the MPAA restricts future money purchase pension funding to £4,000 p.a. in 2019/20 and so could significantly restrict somebody's capacity to rebuild their pension pot.
+- 9.3 The Annual Allowance controls the annual amount of pension input into a pension scheme and so, aside from restricting the rebuilding of pensions after a divorce, is not really impacted by pensions on divorce, except in one situation.
+When somebody starts to take their pension benefits, if they take any income from a money purchase or Defined Contribution scheme over and above the tax-free cash, or they take an Uncrystallised Fund Pension Lump Sum (UFPLS) (see Part 8), they trigger what is known as the Money Purchase Annual Allowance (MPAA). - 9.4 The purpose of the MPAA is to prevent individuals abusing generous pension funding tax reliefs, but the MPAA could pose problems for anyone who has divorced and has been forced to take income over and above their tax-free cash allowance, unless they have purchased a guaranteed annuity.
+Triggering the MPAA restricts future money purchase pension funding to £10,000 p.a. in 2023/24 and so could significantly restrict somebody's capacity to rebuild their pension pot.
 Pension holders need to be made aware of this trap if they are cashing in pensions to release additional liquidity for the divorce 'pot'.